Atinos31/app-theme/development-strategy.md

 ### Repo

-what branch(es) did you work on?
+what branch(es) did you work on? index about services contact css flexbox font-awesome

 ### HTML

-what did you change in the HTML and why?
+what did you change in the HTML and why? worked on header, navigation,showcase section,info section;footer, services page, home page,about page and contact page

 ### CSS

-what did you change in the CSS and why?
+what did you change in the CSS and why? to style the site

 ## 2. ...